 - Let some of your flowers set seed and collect them to sow the following year, replenishing your own stock for free.

-- Cut with a clean, sharp knife or shears.
+- Make a clean cut: Cut with a clean, sharp knife or shears.
 Invest in good quality equipment and maintain it well.
 Blunt tools will crush the stems, damage the parent plant as well as inhibit the cut flower from absorbing water.

 Cutting gardens to visit for inspiration